pdenooijer/incident-metrics-course/slide-deck.md

 **Exercise 2: Review  the code in the repository**

 - What do you notice?
-- Make changes where necessary
+- Make changes where necessary,
+  - change only the logging, not the 'business logic'
 - Can you identify the bug from your logging?

 ---